brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

       * Based on this maybe start with a BookBookGenre Specification then BookAuthor then possibly all three.
 * BookSpecification refactored to match SearchSpecification format.
 It is now working on a list of genres but only for the first given filter.

+Next up need to figure out resolving merge conflicts in IntelliJ to merge BD-25

 Up next figure out how to use the list of values in the SearchRequest to match bookGenres on multiple LIKE Can I use generics like in SearchSpecification?